Clementine951/ALGOSUP_2022_Project_4_C/Documents/Functional.md

 |Admin|31|Students, red|
 |Admin ++|37|Admin, blue|

-Also for security, the building needs to have 12 extinguishers (6 on the first floor, and 6 on the second floor).
-To explain this, each extinguisher must be installed less than 1.20m from the ground, with a maximum spacing of 30m between two devices.
-Note that in the event of an identified risk, the extinguisher must be located less than 5m from it.
+Also for security, the building needs to have 12 fire extinguishers (6 on the first floor, and 6 on the second floor).
+To explain this, each fire extinguisher must be installed less than 1.20m from the ground, with a maximum spacing of 30m between two devices.
+Note that in the event of an identified risk, the fire extinguisher must be located less than 5m from it.
 In addition, it will have an emergency exit sign.

 <img src="images/securityplan.jpg" style="">